PavelMaltsev20/FlutterChatApp/README.md

 Developed in Dart language using Flutter in Android Studio.

-Also used Firestore Database to track new messages in real time
+Also used Firestore Database to store and track new messages in real time.

 The user can use the camera to take a photo which can be set as an account icon.